axlan/robopenguins-blog/_posts/2021-04-30-cross-compiling.md

  * Compiling for a different processor architecture (x86 machine targeting Arm)
  * Compiling for a different OS (Windows compiling Linux code)
- * Compiling for a different set of core libraries (glibc comes up in Linux)
+ * Compiling for a different set of core libraries (glibc and the ABI come up in Linux)

 There's some nuance here since some instruction sets are backwards compatible (x64 and x86), and some operating systems can provide some levels of emulation.
+Typically, when cross compiling you trade off portability with performance.

 Basically it comes down to whether the OS can correctly interpret the layout of the executable, and whether the machine instructions are compatible with the processor.

+I found <https://elinux.org/images/1/15/Anatomy_of_Cross-Compilation_Toolchains.pdf> to be a good primer of more of the details of what Linux tools are included in a cross compiler.

 # Choosing a Cross Compiler